filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   selection  Configure acceptance criteria for retrieval deal proposals list       List all active retrieval deals for this miner set-ask    Configure the provider's retrieval ask get-ask    Get the provider's current retrieval ask help, h    Shows a list of commands or help for one command
+   selection  Configure acceptance criteria for retrieval deal proposals list       List all active retrieval deals for this miner set-ask    Configure the provider's retrieval ask get-ask    Get the provider's current retrieval ask configured by the provider in the ask-store using the set-ask CLI command help, h    Shows a list of commands or help for one command

 OPTIONS: